Imperial 23: Design

 The Imperial 23 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 It has a masthead sloop rig, a raked stem plumb stem, a slightly reverse transom, a skeg-mounted rudder controlled by a tiller and a fixed twin keels.
 It displaces 2700 lb and carries 1120 lb of iron ballast.

 The boat has a draft of 2.75 ft with the standard twin keels.

 The boat is normally fitted with a small 6 hp outboard motor for docking and manoeuvring or, optionally, an inboard motor.

-The design has sleeping accommodation for four people, with a dual quarter berths in the bow cabin and two straight settee in the aft of the main cabin.
+The design has sleeping accommodation for four people, with a dual quarter berths in the bow cabin and two straight settees in the aft of the main cabin.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin, between the bow quarter berths.
 The fresh water tank has a capacity of 6 u.s.gal.
 Cabin headroom is 54 in.

 The design has a hull speed of 6.0 kn.